Miguel Mellado: OFI

 In August 2020, OFI completed the permanent signing of Mellado.
 He made his continental competition debut on 17 September, featuring for the full duration of the club's loss to Apollon Limassol in the Europa League second qualifying round.
 He scored his first goal of 2020–21 on 18 October versus Panathinaikos.

+Panachaiki

+In July 2026, the player signed a contract with Panachaiki..
+The team is currently at the 3rd division and with his help will soon promote to the second.